 Formerly branded Primal Pit Paste, Pretty Frank deodorants are still made with natural and organic ingredients and avoid nasty chemicals.
 They use the power of baking soda for odor absorption, coconut oil and shea butter to moisturize skin, and organic arrowroot powder to keep you dry.
 The line is cruelty-free.
-My favorite of the varied selections is the Charcoal Magnesium Daily Detox Deodorant and the Pit Detox Bundle — perfect for anyone switching from traditional antiperspirants.
+Their Pit Detox Bundle is perfect for anyone switching from traditional antiperspirants.
 It keeps you dry and odor-free while expelling toxins and impurities in a way only activated charcoal can do.
-They also offer Natural Deodorant Sprays in regular or mini size (perfect for your purse, ladies) in scents like Coconut Lime and Lavender.
+They also offer Natural Deodorant Sprays in regular or mini size (perfect for your purse, ladies) in clean and refreshing Coconut Lime and Lavender scents.
 The sprays can be used under the stick or cream for added protection.
 Also, those with sensitive skin will love their baking-soda free, unscented options.
-Primal Pit Paste is available in stick, spray, and cream.
+Pretty Frank is available in stick, spray, and cream.